Nastia Liukin Shows Off Tiny Waist In Sequined Bodysuit With Belt On Instagram

 “Looking good nastialiukin,” a third fan chimed in on the post.

-“You shine I the pink suit,” one more added.
+“You shine I the pink suit,” a fourth fan added.